Cliff A. Megerian, MD, FACS

 Chief Executive Officer

-Cliff A. Megerian, MD, FACS, is Chief Executive Officer of University Hospitals (UH), a comprehensive health system with annual revenues of $5.2 billion, 23 hospitals (including 5 joint ventures), more than 50 health centers and outpatient facilities, and over 200 physician offices located throughout 16 counties.
+Cliff A. Megerian, MD, is Chief Executive Officer of University Hospitals (UH), a comprehensive health system with annual revenues of $5.3 billion, 23 hospitals (including 5 joint ventures), more than 50 health centers and outpatient facilities, and over 200 physician offices located throughout 16 counties.
 He assumed this position in February 2021.
+He is also the Jane and Henry Meyer Chief Executive Officer Distinguished Chair.
 Prior to that, Dr. Megerian served as the system’s President, a position he was appointed to in December 2019.